vincentrrsg/sourcegraph/doc/dev/background-information/sg/reference.md

 ### sg monitoring generate

-Generate monitoring assets - dashboards, alerts, and more.
+Generate monitoring assets—dashboards, alerts, and more.

 ```sh
 # Generate all monitoring with default configuration into a temporary directory